ZBEdge is a suite of integrated digital and robotic technologies, built to unlock data-powered insights across the continuum of care.

 Crawford, David et al. Bone Joint J 2021;103-B (6 Supple A) : 3-12

-Key Takeaways: Equivalent outcomes and significantly fewer PT visits with mymobility for TKA/PKA
+Key Takeaway: Equivalent outcomes and significantly fewer PT visits with mymobility for TKA/PKA

 The purpose of this study was to determine the non-inferiority of a smartphone-based exercise educational care management system after primary knee arthroplasty compared with a traditional in-person physiotherapy rehabilitation model.
 The data found that mymobility is clinically non-inferior to the standard of care for all outcomes. mymobility users demonstrated a significant reduction of physical therapy utilization post-operatively.
 Further, mymobility users trended lower on ED visits than control group, though not statistically significant.
 This platform could aid in decreasing post-operative costs, while improving patient engagement and communication with the healthcare team.